-- 4.52 The cost of travel has a direct influence on people's mode choice.
-This background indicator gives information on the changes in the cost of travel by car and public transport at both the national and local levels since 1974. - 4.53 National changes in the cost of travel by car and public transport between 1974 and 2007 (the latest year for which data is available) are shown in Figure 4.8.
-This shows that, after allowing for the effects of inflation: - the overall cost of travel by car has increased by 5% - petrol prices have increased by 45% - the cost of travel by bus increased by 118% - rail fares increased by 132% over the same period

-- Figure 4.9 shows real changes in the cost of transport locally since 1985.
-The figures show that; - bus fares have increased by 51%4. - rail fares have increased by 132%5 - In both cases this is greater than the rate of inflation - All motoring costs have decreased each year since 2000
+- 4.54 The cost of travel has a direct influence on people's mode choice.
+This background indicator gives information on the changes in the cost of travel by car and public transport at both the national and local levels since 1974. - 4.55 National changes in the cost of travel by car and public transport between 1974 and 2008 (the latest year for which data is available) are shown in Figure 4.8.
+This shows that, after allowing for the effects of inflation: - the overall cost of travel by car has increased by 5% - petrol prices have increased by 45% - the cost of travel by bus increased by 118% - rail fares increased by 132% over the same period - 4.56 Figure 4.9 shows real changes in the cost of transport locally since 1985.
+The figures show: - bus fares have increased by 51%, (based on cost of an annual bus only MetroCard) - rail fares have increased by 132%, (Based on cost of an annual Rail Z1-5 MetroCard) - In both cases this is greater than the rate of inflation - All motoring costs have decreased each year since 2000